helithd/Face-Recognition-App/README.md

-# Face-Recognition-App
+# Facial-Recognition-App
-Face Recognition App using Tensorflow and Kivy
+python facial recognition app with Tensorflow and Kivy